pursuit-curriculum/unit-dsa/intro-to-big-o/lesson-notes/README.md

 </details>

 The rate always increases by the number of elements: `N`, the 2 is a constant.
-We don't need constants - therefore, for both of these examples, Big O is O(N)
+We don't need constants - therefore, for both of these examples, Big O is O(N).

+This also means that when loops are not nested, you add the values.
+You do not multiply them as if they were nested.

 ### Drop Non-Dominant Terms